How to Become a Cosmetic Chemist: Education and Career Roadmap

 Step 3: Earn a Graduate Degree

-Although not required for most positions, larger companies may prefer cosmetic chemists to have a master's degree or Ph.D. in chemistry.
+Although not required for most positions, larger companies may prefer cosmetic chemists to have a master's degree or Ph.D. in chemistry to qualify for lead researcher and management roles.
 Several graduate programs allow students to concentrate their studies in cosmetic sciences, and some schools offer 5- or 6-year dual degree programs that combine bachelor's and master's degrees.
 Graduate-level chemistry coursework includes extensive research and studies of statistical analysis methods.
 A variety of advanced chemistry classes are also required.
 Cosmetic sciences specializations include courses in skin and hair care, color cosmetics, polymer chemistry and product development.